-What is a plug-in hybrid?
+What is a plug-in hybrid car?
 PHEVs explained

 Read this guide and you’ll understand not only how a plug-in hybrid works, but also whether a PHEV is the right choice for your next car.

-How does a plug-in hybrid work?
+How does a plug-in hybrid car work?

-Like all hybrid cars, a plug-in hybrid uses both a combustion engine – powered by petrol or diesel fuel – and one or more electric motors.
-This is no different to popular hybrid models like the Toyota Corolla or the Honda Civic, which use a small battery to provide enough electric power for travelling shorter distances and low speed electric-only driving.
+A plug-in hybrid car uses an electric motor and battery to power the wheels, as well as a regular petrol or diesel combustion engine.
+This is no different to popular self-charging hybrid models like the Toyota Corolla or the Honda Civic, which use a small battery to provide enough electric power for travelling shorter distances and low speed electric-only driving.
 Like these hybrids, a plug-in hybrid can drive using just the combustion engine, the electric motor, or a combination of both, providing extra power for things like overtaking or joining a motorway when extra acceleration is required.
 Generally, it will revert to electric-only driving whenever possible, in order to save fuel.

 A plug-in hybrid differs from a regular hybrid with its much larger battery; for comparison, the Honda Civic hybrid uses a 1.05kWh battery, whereas the Honda CR-V plug-in hybrid has a significantly bigger 18kWh unit.
 With more electrical energy in reserve, a plug-in hybrid can run in electric-only mode for much longer before the combustion engine has to kick in – some of the latest PHEVs can travel upwards of 60 miles without using a drop of fuel.